MOVES-Credit Suisse names Nas Al-khudairi head of electronic products -memo

 A replacement for Al-khudairi in the cash equities unit has yet to be found, it added.

 A Credit Suisse spokeswoman in London confirmed the contents of the memo.
-(Reporting by Maiya Keidan and Anjuli Davies; editing by Jason Neely and Elaine Hardcastle)
+(Reporting by Maiya Keidan and Anjuli Davies; editing by Jason Neely)